Laser Dentistry Groesbeck, TX

 Laser Dentistry in Groesbeck, TX

 A gingivectomy removes gum tissue.
-We may remove gum tissue in patients with gum disease.
-Gum disease is an infection that can deteriorate the gum tissue.
-Often, gum disease leads to gum recession, deep gum pockets, and gum inflammation.
-Patients with moderate to severe gum disease benefit from laser density.
-Lasers help us gently remove infected gum tissue while killing harmful bacteria.
+We may remove gum tissue in patients with gum disease, an infection that can deteriorate the gum tissue.
+Often, gum disease leads to gum recession, deep gum pockets, and inflammation.

 Gingivectomies also treat gummy smiles.
 A gummy smile occurs when excess gum tissue covers the teeth.
 Contouring the gums uncovers more of the natural tooth and creates a more aesthetically pleasing look.